clabordec/windows-server-2022/README.md

 <h1>Installing and setting up Windows Server 2022 in VMware Workstation Pro</h1>
-This project outlines the installation of on-premises Active Directory within Vmware Workstation Pro 17.<br />
+This project outlines the installation and set up of Windows Server 2022 along with the installation and management of Active Directory within VMware Workstation Pro 17.<br />

 <h2>Environments and Technologies Used</h2>